Barnabas Connection Flood Response Report May 2015 – December 2016 – http://barnabasconnects.org/wimberley-flood-response-may-2015-december-2016/

 Hays, Blanco, Caldwell, and Guadalupe Counties:

 Rebuilding and Recovery: Blanco River Regional Recovery Team (BR3T) office at 801 Martin Luther King, San Marcos during normal business hours.
 Flood survivors should register for ongoing recovery assistance through this office.
 Cleaning and household supplies are also available at this office.
-Case management is being handled in each community by partner agencies (Wimberley: The Barnabas Connection, San Marcos: Community Action, Martindale area: UMCOR, Blanco: Lutheran Social Services, Buda/Kyle: BR3T ). http://www.blancoriverregionalrecovery.com/
+Case management is being handled in each community by partner agencies (Wimberley: The Barnabas Connection, San Marcos: Family Endeavors, Martindale area: UMCOR, Blanco: Lutheran Social Services, Buda/Kyle: Family Endeavors ). http://www.blancoriverregionalrecovery.com/

 Used Furniture: The Rays of Hope furniture donation warehouse is at 110 W. Martin Luther King Dr, San Marcos TX. email@example.com https://www.facebook.com/raysofhopesmwarehouse